probmods/probmods2/chapters/09-hierarchical-models.md

 We have just seen several examples of *hierarchical Bayesian models*: generative models in which there are several levels of latent random choices that affect the observed data.
 In particular a hierarchical model is usually one in which there is a branching structure in the dependence diagram, such that the "deepest" choices affect all the data, but they only do so through a set of more shallow choices which each affect some of the data, and so on.

-Many examples of hierarchical models are even simpler than the categorization examples above.
-The [fair vs. unfair model selection example](occam\'s-razor.html#example-fair-or-unfair-coin) was already a simple hierarchical model; this example exhibits an abrupt (non-linear) transition from believing in a coin weight near 0.5 to one near 0.9.
-Such relatively abrupt transitions, and more generally complex non-linear learning curves, are characteristic of hierarchical models.

-Hierarchical model structures will generally give rise to a number of important learning phenomena: transfer learning (or learning-to-learn), the blessing of abstraction, and fairly abrupt transitions.
+Hierarchical model structures give rise to a number of important learning phenomena: transfer learning (or learning-to-learn), the blessing of abstraction, and learning curves with fairly abrupt transitions.
+This makes them important for understanding human learning, as well as useful for creating artificial intelligence that makes the best use of available data.

 ## Hierarchical Abstraction versus Lambda Abstraction